yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 > ![$BTC Bitcoin](https://coinmarketcap.com/currencies/bitcoin/) Donation Address: **1AxzU81tw8rBL9vRyGdhWL4s4C8BusffP7**

->NOTE: While this guide covers setting up multiple masternodes on the Pi, I have only tested it with a single masternode (I can't afford more nodes at the moment).
-If you have the collateral to test additional nodes please do and let me know how it goes.
+>NOTE: While this guide covers setting up multiple masternodes on the Pi, I have only tested it with a single BITG masternode (I can't afford more nodes at the moment).
+If you have the collateral to test additional nodes please do so and let me know how it goes.
 I'd like to know if the Pi is affected.

 ## Overview Of The Masternode Setup ##